 Sunday Gary and his friends ride the Tour de la Mec.
 It's bicycle tour, 2 courses of 25 miles each, in Mercer County, PA.

-Geneva.
+And Monday we FINALLY get to go camping.
+We're going to Geneva.
 We've never camped there.
 But there are wineries, so I know we'll have a good time!

 No comments: